Cusco Cathedral: Basilica Cathedral of our Lady of Assumption

 Between the years 1560 and 1664 the Cathedral Basilica of this city was built.
 Its construction was entrusted to Juan Miguel de Veramendi in 1560, who was replaced one year later by Juan Correa who worked until 1564.
 This was followed by Juan Rodríguez de Rivera, Juan Cárdenas, Juan Toledano and Bartolomé Carrión.
 However, when Viceroy Francisco de Toledo arrived in Cusco between 1570 and 1572, the construction of the cathedral was stopped.
 In 1615, Miguel Gutiérrez Sencio, an architect who followed Vitruvius and Giacomo Barozzi, and an admirer of the sober and pure style (Herrerian style) established by Juan de Herrera in El Escorial Monastery, took over the direction of the work, along with Francisco Becerra.
 Under their direction, the Cathedral of Cuzco was completed in 1654.

 The 1650 earthquake caused little damage to the cathedral except for the collapse of the ribbed vault.
-This earthquake motivated the change of the planes of the facade in its upper part and the suppression of the third body in the towers, which is why there is too much volume in the body, leaving the towers short, giving the appearance of solidity to the building.
+This earthquake motivated the change of the planes of the façade in its upper part and the suppression of the third body in the towers, which is why there is too much volume in the body, leaving the towers short, giving the appearance of solidity to the building.

 The premiere mass of the cathedral was on August 15, 1654 and its definitive consecration was on August 19, 1668 by the thirteenth bishop of Cusco Bernardo de Isaguirre Reyes.

 The construction material was stone from nearby areas and red granite blocks were also reused from the fortress known as Sacsayhuamán.

 It was recognized as a Basilica of the Catholic Church on February 8, 1928.
 The construction, with three naves, stands on a hall-type floor plan.
 A surprising detail is the fusion between the order of the capitals and friezes and the type of roof used: the ribbed vault, characteristic of the Gothic.
 This gives rise to a surprising amalgamation of styles, frequent in the Baroque style of Latin America.
 The famous image of the Lord of the Earthquakes is venerated in the cathedral.

 This cathedral, with a Renaissance façade and Baroque, late-Gothic and Plateresque interiors, has one of the most outstanding examples of colonial gold work.
 Equally important are its carved wooden altars.